mwongess/its.mwongess/README.md

 # Portfolio - Amos Mwongela
-Hello 👋, my name is
-Amos Mwongela
-And i am Talented Software Engineer,

-With a passion for creating elegant, robust, and scalable applications.
+Hello 👋, my name is Amos Mwongela and i am Talented Software Engineer, with a passion for creating elegant, robust, and scalable applications.

 ## Table of Contents
 - [Preview](#preview)
 - [Technologies Used](#technologies-used)
 - [Contributing](#contributing)